 - Investment statements

-There’s also an IRS tool available that you can use to pull your tax return information directly into the FAFSA.
-You’ll be given the option to access this tool while filling out the FAFSA.
+The IRS also has a tool that you can use to pull your tax return information directly into the FAFSA.
+You’ll be given the option to access this tool while filling out the form.

 Learn More: 7 Student Loans for Community College